 The Village prepares its financial statements on the cash basis, which is conformity with the accounting practices prescribed or permitted by the State of Nebraska; consequently, these statement represent a summary of the cash activity of the various funds of the Village and do not include certain transactions that would be included if the Village prepared its financial statements in accordance with accounting principles generally accepted by the United States of America, as applicable to governmental units.
 Under the cash basis, receipts are recognized when collected rather than when earned, and disbursements are recognized when paid rather than when incurred.
-Consequently, these financial statements are not intended to present financial position or results of operations in conformity with accounting principles generally accepted in the United States of America, as applicable to governmental units.
+Consequently, these financial statements are not intended to present financial position or results of operations in conformity with accounting principles generally accepted in the United States of America, as applicable to governments are not intended to present financial position or results of operations in conformity with accounting principles generally accepted in the United States of America, as applicable to governmental units.